nycu-caslab/riscv-vectorized-benchmark-suite/README.md

 # RISC-V Vectorized Bencmark Suite

-this repository is forked from https://github.com/RALC88/riscv-vectorized-benchmark-suite.
+This repository is forked from https://github.com/RALC88/riscv-vectorized-benchmark-suite.
 The original implementation is based on rvv-0.7.1 and it has been updated to be based on rvv-1.0 in this repository.

 ## Overview